allegroai/clearml-docs/docs/getting_started/video_tutorials/pipelines_from_code.md

 Ok, but how do we make one?
 In ClearML there are 2 main ways.

 One is you can easily chain existing ClearML tasks together to create a single pipeline.
 This means each step in the pipeline is a task that you tracked before using the experiment manager.
 On the other hand, you could go a little deeper and create pipelines straight from your codebase, which is what we’ll focus on in this video.
-But don’t worry, the end result is the same in both cases: a clearml pipeline.
+But don’t worry, the end result is the same in both cases: a ClearML pipeline.

 Let’s say we have some functions that we already use to run ETL and another function that trains a model on the preprocessed data.
 We already have a main function too, that orchestrates when and how these other components should be run.